digwaybill/Digital-Waybill-API/README.md

 customer.

 To retrieve details for a specific order, you may include the order number directly in the URI.
-For example, to retrieve details for order number 12345, your request URI would be `/{CID}/orders.json/12345`.
+For example, to retrieve details fdor order number 12345, your request URI would be `/{CID}/orders.json/12345`.

 Result sets may be very large.
 To avoid excessive load on both the client and server side, results can be paginated and retrieved through multiple requests.
-To paginate a result set, use the query parameters `page_size` and `page_number`. `page_size` is an optional parameter that specifies how many orders should be returned per page.
+To paginate a result set, use the query parameters `page_size` and `page_num`. `page_size` is an optional parameter that specifies how many orders should be returned per page.
 If the parameter is too large or is omitted, a default maximum page size may be enforced.
 The actual page size is returned as part of the response.
-The `page_number` parameter specifies which page of the result set you are requesting.
+The `page_num` parameter specifies which page of the result set you are requesting.
 The first page of a paginated result set is page 1.
 The page number is also returned as part of the response.
 All result sets include the `count` parameter, which indicates the full size of the paginated